On Coexistence of Conservative Replicator Dynamics with Four Strategies: Abstract

 \section{Abstract}

 In this paper, we study four-strategy conservative replicator dynamics induced by constant payoff matrices.
-We establish necessary and sufficient conditions for permanence to occur by associating the payoff matrix with its digraph, revealing exactly five distinct digraph classes governing the global behavior.
-We further show that, whenever the dynamics is permanent, every non-equilibrium trajectory in the relative interior of the simplex is a Lyapunov-stable periodic orbit.
-Together with the classification of the boundary phase portraits, these results provide a complete characterization of the global dynamics in the four-strategy case with permanence.
+We establish necessary and sufficient conditions for coexistence to occur by associating the payoff matrix with its digraph, revealing exactly five distinct digraph classes governing the global behavior.
+We further show that, whenever the dynamics is coexistent, every non-equilibrium trajectory in the relative interior of the simplex is a Lyapunov-stable periodic orbit.
+Together with the classification of the boundary phase portraits, these results provide a complete characterization of the global dynamics in the four-strategy case with coexistence.